 - Important: If the treated area is exposed to direct sunlight, then wipe with a damp cloth or a napkin to remove excess solution.

-Effective Stain Removal on a Variety of Stains
+Effective Stain Removal for a Variety of Stains

 A blood stain is hard to remove, but it's not the only tough stain out there.
-Ink can also pose stain-removal problems.
-The good news is that Tide can tackle the toughest laundry challenges.
+Ink stains can also pose stain-removal problems.
+The good news is, Tide can tackle the toughest laundry challenges with ease.
 With a few of our tips and tricks, you can get even the most stubborn stains out of your favorites.